UKCloud/documentation/articles/draas/draas-faq.md

 Yes, once you've tested or performed a live failover you can failback onto your own infrastructure using the self-service Zerto Portal.

+### How do I ensure that I have complete recovery in the event of a disaster?

+- **Maintain a full copy of your mission critical workloads (data and applications) outside of your production environment** - If your workloads are running on UKCloud we recommend protection to the opposite site (Farnborough or Corsham) from where your production workload resides.

+- **Test DR regularly** – Remember your DR is only as good as your testing.
+Ensure tests are clearly defined to provide business confidence.
+UKCloud's DRaaS solution, powered by Zerto, simplifies testing and has no impact on production workloads.

+- **Ensure production changes are reflected in your DR plan** – If you make changes to existing workloads or add new workloads, ensure these VMs have been included within your virtual protection groups.
+Update tests to cover these changes.

+- **Document your DR plan** - And ensure documentation is easily accessible in the event of a disaster.

+- **Training** – Ensure knowledge is shared amongst your team.
+Get the team involved and make sure they're familiar with the recovery processes.

+For more guidance, see the Zerto and UKCloud [Disaster Recovery 101](https://ukcloud.com/wp-content/uploads/2020/06/zerto-ebook-v2.pdf) ebook.

 ## Feedback

 If you find a problem with this article, click **Improve this Doc** to make the change yourself or raise an [issue](https://github.com/UKCloud/documentation/issues) in GitHub.
 If you have an idea for how we could improve any of our services, send an email to <feedback@ukcloud.com>.